slothqt/US-Retailer-Supply-Chain-Sales-Performance-Analysis/README.md

 ### >> Page 2: Supply chain

-- Q3 and Q4 have peak order volumes yet maintain the fastest delivery times, indicating strong seasonal planning in exchange for higher inventory costs.
+- Q3 and Q4 have peak order volumes yet maintain the fastest delivery times, indicating strong seasonal planning to enhance customer satisfaction in exchange for higher inventory costs.
 - West has the highest return rate and costs; Anna is the sales representative with the highest return rate (11.7%), nearly 4x higher than peers.
 - Central suffers from the slowest deliveries (average 37 days); South has the lowest sales and orders.
 - Machines sub-category leads the quantity return rate at 13.9% → suggesting potential quality or unclear product instruction issues.